thomkenn/GroupMeBot/README.md

 If you dont want to track user or group, you can just leave phrase blank, since being empty, it will always match

+Running code:

+Set the previous variables, install NodeJS, then run

+node groupme.js

+If you want it to run in the background, you can use something like Screen or pm2 to manage the job